Coding Quests

 How to Build an RPG Stat System in Godot 4

-Every RPG needs stats.
-Strength, health, stamina, defense - the numbers behind every sword swing and damage calculation.
-A good stat system is flexible enough to handle equipment bonuses, temporary buffs, level-up point allocation, and damage formulas without turning into a tangled mess.
+Every RPG lives and dies on its numbers.
+Strength, health, stamina, defense: the math behind every sword swing.
+And almost everyone builds their first stat system wrong.
+I did, twice.
+The system has to handle equipment bonuses, temporary buffs, level-up point allocation, and damage formulas without collapsing into a tangle of variables that all secretly depend on each other.

-This tutorial shows you how to build a clean, component-based stat system in Godot 4 that scales from a simple action game to a full RPG.
+Here's how I build stat systems in Godot 4 now: component-based, Resource-driven, and flexible enough to scale from a small action game to a full RPG.

 The Wrong Way: Hardcoded Variables

-The beginner approach is to declare stats directly on the character:
+The beginner move is declaring stats straight on the character:

 GDScript